WannaBeSuperteur/2020/WPCN/readme.md

 ### Python code
 #### main
-* for training and testing (Sum- or Common- throughput maximization) using throughput map
+* <strong>MAIN EXPERIMENT:</strong> for training and testing (Sum- or Common- throughput maximization) using throughput map
   * create the throughput map if throughput map file (optiInfoForMap txt file) does not exist
   * ```deepLearning_WPCN_forPaper.py``` : Sigmoid [-1, 1]
 * helper file (get throughput for given wireless device position list)
   * ```WPCN_helper_REAL_paper.py```

 #### experiments
-* implementation of paper for number of HAPs = 1 (Placement Optimization of Energy and Information Access Points in Wireless Powered Communication Networks) and test using the implementation
+* <strong>ORIGINAL PAPER EXPERIMENT:</strong> implementation of the original paper for number of HAPs = 1 (Placement Optimization of Energy and Information Access Points in Wireless Powered Communication Networks) and test using the implementation
   * ```WPCN_paper_forPaper.py``` <strong>(updated for the issue)</strong>

 #### compare throughput map (in ```/optiInfoForMap```)